 - Singapore GSC&Playstation Game Development Center Exclusive Coverage

 Around Ezio there are cover lines for HALO Combat Evolved Anniversary Edition, Legendary Difficulty Tactics Guide; Legend of Eternal Light, Halo’s 10th Anniversary; Special Delivery: Rayman Origins, Slime Mori Mori Dragon Quest 3; 3DS highlights Monster Hunter 3 tri G, Mario Kart 7.
 There’s also guides for Final Fantasy Type Zero, CoD Modern Warfare 3, Dark Souls, and Super Mario 3D Land.
-Hit the break to see inside.

 First is the Singapore GSC (Games Solution Center) and Playstation Game Development Center.
 Apparently they got an exclusive interview with Thomas Lim of Sony Computer Entertainment Asia.
 They also reveal a new Playstation Network (PSN) Chinese language game “Rocket Birds: Iron Rooster”, although it’s “Rocketbirds: Hardboiled Chicken” in the official English translation.
 I guess they wanted to avoid people joking about Iron Cocks.
 They have an interview with developer Chen Xianyou (陈贤友).